gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Pushing End Crystals with a flying machine while summoning the ender dragon, will keep the ender crystal from updating, because of this they will stay indestructible and permanently have the summoning beam
 - Punching an End Crystal while summoning the Ender Dragon, and standing in the exit portal will send you back to the overworld.
 As a result you will have 4 beaming crystals at your exit portal and they will be destructible.
 You sometimes may get 3 end crystals at your exit portal depending on the speed you go back to the Overworld.
 - Wandering Traders sell ink sacs with a Damage Value of 4
-- Inside Woodland Mansions, it is possible to get Efficiency I leather helmet, and black glow sticks.
+- Inside Woodland Mansions, it is possible to get Efficiency I leather helmet.
 The Efficiency I Helmets are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still vislbe.
-The Black Glow Sticks are a lot rarer and a lot harder to find.
-To find the Glow Sticks you must find the "secret" end portal room within the Woodland Mansion.
-The room is a lot harder to find because it has no indicator to locate it.
-To make things easier for you, go ahead and download the "Mansion X-Ray.mcpack" from the "Texture Pack" folder.
-This pack will x-ray through the dark-oak planks in the woodland mansion.
 - Before 1.16.220, zombies and skeletons would put shields on the wrong arm.

 **Beta 1.16.210.57 - Beta 1.16.210.55 (Experimental) (UBC)**